Microstrip Impedance Calculator

 Formula Core:

-The Hammerstad-Jensen comparison uses the normalized width u = W/H. It estimates Eeff with geometry correction terms, then divides an air-line impedance by the square root of Eeff.
-In this tool that comparison is a zero-thickness reference, so it may differ from the IPC-2141 row when copper thickness is large relative to dielectric height.
+The Hammerstad-Jensen comparison uses normalized width u = W/H, estimates Eeff with geometry correction terms, and divides an air-line impedance by the square root of Eeff.
+The shown Hammerstad-Jensen comparison is a zero-thickness reference, so it can differ noticeably from IPC-2141 when copper thickness is large compared with dielectric height.

 |---|---|---|